PBM To Launch Nationwide Thalassemia Awareness Campaign Soon - UrduPoint

 PBM To Launch Nationwide Thalassemia Awareness Campaign Soon

-ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Dec, 2022 ) :Managing Director, Pakistan Bait-ul-Mal (PBM), Amir Fida Paracha on Monday said that PBM has planned to launch a nationwide awareness campaign on prevention of Thalassemia among the children soon.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 25th Dec, 2022 ) :Managing Director, Pakistan Bait-ul-Mal (PBM), Amir Fida Paracha has said that PBM has planned to launch a nationwide awareness campaign on prevention of Thalassemia among the children soon.

 According to a report, approximately 100,000 patients are suffering from Thalassemia in Pakistan and every year 5,000 babies are born with this deadly disease.